filippobarcellos/rentx_mobile/README.md

 # Install the dependencies
 $ yarn

+# Start the json-server
+yarn server

 # Start the app
-$ yarn ios or yarn android to run it on respective simulator or
+$ yarn ios or yarn android to run it on respective simulator

-# Obs: The app was built with expo so you just need to download the expo app in your mobile and run the application with yarn start
 ````

 ---